Free Lookup Search 7.9 million federal bankruptcy filings by debtor name — about the lookup →

 Early 2026 Open Bankruptcy Project expanded to a network of statute-specific educational sites.
 Spanish-language resources launched.
 Free educational content published across the network.

-April 2026 Suggestion 26-BK-5 (Rule 9037 / Forms 121 & 309E1 SSN exposure remediation) accepted by the Advisory Committee on Bankruptcy Rules and forwarded to the Standing Committee.
+April 2026 Suggestion 26-BK-5 (Rule 9037 / Forms 121 & 309E1 SSN exposure remediation) submitted to the Advisory Committee on Bankruptcy Rules.
+IRS determination letter dated April 6, 2026 recognized OBP as tax-exempt under Section 501(c)(3).
 Network expanded across statute-specific educational sites.
 State × statute matrix launched (jurisdiction-specific statute explainers, bilingual English/Spanish).
 Active federal bankruptcy judge coverage expanded across all 94 districts.
-Interactivetools library published: exemption calculator, means test, Chapter 13 plan estimator, and credit rebuild timeline.
+Interactive tools library published: exemption calculator, means test, Chapter 13 plan estimator, and credit rebuild timeline.
 National /cases/ index expanded to all 94 federal bankruptcy districts.

 Methodology